mrismanaziz/Reforestation/README.md

-## Why did the house go to the doctor?
-It was having window panes.
+## What did the hat say to the scarf?
+You can hang around.
+I'll just go on ahead.